NikkitaTorres/SillystringFactory/README.md

 - Finally, run "dotnet ef database update" in terminal to update/create the database.

 After you are finished with the above steps, reopen the "Navigator > Schemas tab".
 Right click and select "Refresh All".
 The new database will appear.
 3. This project requires a file named "appsettings.json".
-Create this file at the top level directory of the project (HairSalon.Solution) by typing "touch appsettings.json" into your terminal.
+Create this file at the top level directory of the project (Factory.Solution) by typing "touch appsettings.json" into your terminal.
 4. After creating the file, add the following code to the file: "{
   "ConnectionStrings": {
     "DefaultConnection": "Server=localhost;Port=3306;database="";uid=YOUR_USERNAME_HERE;pwd=YOUR_PASSWORD_HERE;"
   }
 }".
 The database="" apostrophes should be changed to whatever you named the sql file that was imported (default: nikkita_torres).
 Make sure to replace the "YOUR_USERNAME_HERE" and "YOUR_PASSWORD_HERE" with your own username and password for MySQL Workbench, no apostrophes needed.
-5. Navigate to the HairSalon directory and run "dotnet build" in the terminal to compile the code.
+5. Navigate to the Factory directory and run "dotnet build" in the terminal to compile the code.
-6. Use "dotnet restore" in the HairSalon directory to install necessary packages.
+6. Use "dotnet restore" in the Factory directory to install necessary packages.
-7. Use "dotnet watch run" in the HairSalon directory to launch the project.
+7. Use "dotnet watch run" in the Factory directory to launch the project.

 ## Know bugs